skoumalcz/arduino-id-guard/README.md

-# IdGuard - Arduino hardare ID
+# IdGuard - Arduino hardware ID

 Tiny library to avoid deploying your sketch to wrong device.
-Writes device ID in EEPROM memory and verifies if it matches id hardcoded in you sketch.
+Writes device ID in EEPROM memory and verifies if it matches ID hardcoded in your sketch.

 ## Write ID in EEPROM